Ocean research and education is at the core of our mission:

 Final Outcomes:

 In year one, we successfully grew bay scallops from the initial 1mm size delivered by the hatchery, to about 26mm (1 inch) size.
 Scallops have been tested in various container types and depths within the farm area throughout the growing season.
-Due to anoxic site conditions, about 50% of the initial 50,000 scallops have been killed.
-Those which were growing within the healthy environment have shown great success, with the pearl and lantern net method so far proving to be the most productive, efficient method of growth.
+While the promise of growing scallops in bottom cages seemed likely, due to anoxic conditions on the bottom of the farm site, all cage culture scallops eventually died.
+Future experiments with bottom cage culture in a better farm site will be conducted.
+Those which were growing within the healthy environment have shown success, with the pearl and lantern net method proving to be the most productive, efficient method of growth.
+Overcrowding and biofouling were major issues during the experiment, and new methods will need to be devised to solve these challenges.
+Stocking densities of 100 or less per container is highly recommended.
+We found 100 scallops per container to be overcrowding in both the lantern net and oyster bag containers.
+Suggested 75 or 50 scallops were container would be best.

 Year ONE Research results and discussion: